Skip to main content

 Current Conditions

 The Okanogan-Wenatchee National Forest is large and diverse, ranging from alpine peaks to dry and rugged shrub-steppe country.
-Elevations across the landscape range from 1,000 ft - 9,000 ft and precipitation varies widely throughout the terrain.
+Elevations across the landscape range from 1,000 ft - 9,000 feet and precipitation varies widely throughout the terrain.
 Conditions across the forest vary greatly, so we always recommend checking conditions to prepare for your visit.

 If utilizing a dispersed camping area, be sure to leave it looking as natural as you can when you leave.
 These dispersed areas never have water, garbage service, or outhouses, so practice Leave No Trace camping.